lfagundes/oosheet/docs/using-oosheet.rst

     >>> S('a1:g7') # a 7x7 square with 49 cells
     >>> S('Sheet2.a2:3') # cells A2 and A3 in sheet named "Sheet2"

 and so on.
-There's also a special selector 'user', that will initialize the OOSheet object with user's selection:
+Finally, if no selector is passed, OOSheet object will be initialized with user's selection:

-    >>> S('user') # gets the user selection
+    >>> S() # gets the user selection

 Data manipulation
 =================